 The temple is approx 50 feet tall, and the roof of the Badrinath temple is covered with a gold gilded roof.
 Inside the temple, one can see the meditative posture of Lord Vishnu.

 There are two stories about Badrinath, the first one states that as per the Vamana Purana the two sages Nar & Narayana performed their penance here & Bhakt Narada was able to attain salvation.

-Whereas the other story tells that Lord Vishnu in his child avtaar came near the Neelkanth Parvat.
-At that time they were searching for a peaceful place for meditation.
-While searching for the place, they fell in love with the site near Alaknanda river.
-After that, they lived there for meditation and after that, the place was named as Badri Vishal.
+Whereas the other story tells that Lord Vishnu in his childhood avatar came near the Neelkanth Parvat.
+At that time, they were searching for a peaceful place for meditation.
+While searching for the place, they fell in love with the site near the Alaknanda River.
+After that, they lived there for meditation and after that, the place was named Badri Vishal.